Middle-earth peoples: Orcs

 Orcs are a race first bred by Morgoth, mostly living in mountain caves and disliking sunlight.
 Many of them live in the Misty Mountains, while others live in Mordor.
 They are also known as goblins.
 The Orcs are not created, since "evil cannot create, only corrupt" in Tolkien's philosophical perspective.
-One version of their origin postulates that they are Elves who are corrupted and whose appearance has changed over time.
-However, Tolkien wrote other accounts of their origin, in an attempt to resolve the dilemma of how they could be sentient and wholly evil.
+Tolkien struggled to provide an account of their origins that he could accept.
+One version postulates that they are Elves who are corrupted and whose appearance has changed over time, but Tolkien wrote other accounts, in an attempt to resolve the dilemma of how they could be sentient and wholly evil.

 Sauron and Saruman the wizard breeds an unusually large and powerful type of orc, the Uruk-hai.
 Although most orcs do not like the sun and could not bear to be in it, the Uruk-hai can stand daylight.
 Deformed half-orcs exist, crossbred from Men and Orcs.
-Tolkien uses the term "Goblin" mainly interchangeably with Orc, though sometimes in The Hobbit the term is exclusively used for the smaller sub-races of Orcs native to the Misty Mountains.
+Tolkien uses the term "Goblin" mainly interchangeably with Orc.